XVIIarcano/Galileo-Microscope/Mods/Optical/Turret/readme.md

 - One set of printed parts, printed with the same settings as the rest of the microscope.
 You can replace the spring retainer with a simple washer, it is mostly just for show.

+>[!TIP]
+>Printing at a finer layer height can improve the rendering of the thread, and facilitate the assembling of the objective on the petals

 - 6x M3x10 and M3 nuts (M3x12 will also work)

 - 3x M3x12 SHCS screws and M3 nuts, (M3x16 will work as well, probably even M3x20 but if you go too long you start eating focuser travel)